-When the education level is Certificate or Diploma, the average salary of a Blockchain Developer is 66,200 CAD per year.
+When the education level is Certificate or Diploma, the average salary is 66,200 CAD per year.

 While someone with a Bachelor's Degree gets a salary of 105,000 CAD per year, 58% more than someone having a Certificate or Diploma degree.

-A Master's Degree gets its holder an average salary of 146,000 CAD per year, 39% more than someone with a Bachelor's Degree.
+People with Master's Degree have an average salary of 146,000 CAD per year, 39% more than someone with a Bachelor's Degree.

 A Master's degree program or any post-graduate program in Canada costs anywhere from 49,800 Canadian Dollar(s) to 149,000 Canadian Dollar(s) and lasts approximately two years.
 That is quite an investment.